 During the early 1970s Donna was a member of Springfield Revival - a trio that revived the old Springfields formula in much the same way that the New Seekers had initially imitated the original Seekers.
 The other two members of the group were Mick Flinn and Ray Martin.
-Together, the trio released three albums, made numerous TV appearances in the UK and supported the Osmonds on two world tours.
-Their career highlight was an appearance at the 45th Academy Awards show.
+Together, the trio released three albums, made numerous TV appearances in the UK and supported The Osmonds on two world tours.
+Their career highlight was an appearance at the 45th Academy Awards show on 27th March 1973.
 Manager Glenn Wheatley remembered the night in his autobiography: "I was more excited by the fact that Michael Jackson was on the show too, singing 'Ben', a nominee for Best Song.
 We even had to share the same dressing room."
 (Paper Paradise, page 74).
 Springfield Revival split up in 1975.
 Donna talked about the group's demise in an interview with Titbits.

 "The New Seekers had to take some stick from the public over their name in the beginning because the original Seekers were still held in affection years after they broke up.

 But because they were good at what they did and had bright personalities, the New Seekers were soon accepted and became very popular and successful.